danielashabat/Ex1/README.md

 # Ex1
-Exercise 1 in Introduction to System Programming cource
+Exercise 1 in Introduction to System Programming course

+(Parent and child exercise)